openlibhums/memory-alpha/README.md

 identified these accessible colour pairs for text and semantic elements:

 ```
-text-tan bg-black
+text-alpha-white bg-alpha-black
-text-rust bg-black
+text-alpha-yellow bg-alpha-black
-text-black bg-tan
+text-alpha-black bg-alpha-white
-text-orange bg-tan
+text-alpha-red bg-alpha-white
-text-blue bg-tan
+text-alpha-blue bg-alpha-white
-text-tan bg-orange
+text-alpha-white bg-alpha-red
-text-tan bg-blue
+text-alpha-white bg-alpha-blue
-text-black bg-rust
+text-alpha-black bg-alpha-yellow
 ```

-Other combinations may be used (e.g. bg-rust + bg-orange) if the boundary between them is not used to designate a semantic or navigational element (e.g. a button).
+Other combinations may be used (e.g. bg-alpha-yellow + bg-alpha-red) if the boundary between them is not used to designate a semantic or navigational element (e.g. a button).
 Textured backgrounds may be used behind text in certain cases, but only when the text is large enough for sufficient contrast.

 Note that you can use `best_foreground` from `utils.html` to make to produce accessible colour pairs.
-It chooses either tan or blue text based on the background colour you pass in.
+It chooses either white or blue text based on the background colour you pass in.

 ### JS assets